JID-2111/DBTester/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Frequenty Asked Questions (FAQ)

+## What is DBTester?

+DbTester is a desktop web application that allows users to test and debug their database stored procedures.
+It allows for seemless creation of connections to databases and access to prodecures for testing.

+## How do I connect to my local or remote database?

+The New Connection button on the home screen can be used to create a new connection to a database.
+This directs to a form where local database details are entered.
+You can also toggle to use connection strings instead for remote database connections.

+## How do I select the stored procedure I would like to test?

+Upon successfull connection to a database, the app redirects to the Execute screen.
+On the left side of the screen, You will see the database you are connected to as well as a dropdown of the stored procedures associated with the database.
+Simply select the procedure you wish to test from the dropdown.

+## What is a Rule Group and how do I create one?

+A rule group is a overall definition of what you would like to test about your procedure.
+At the top of the Execute screen you will see a tab for Rule group.
+Clicking the tab then Add Rule Group allows you to:

+- give your Rule Group a name
+- define parameters to your stored procedure
+- select the table to run your procedure on
+- select table clean up

+## What is a Unit Test and how do I create one?

+A Unit Test is a condition that defines an expected behavior of a given stored prcedure based on the Rule group paremeters and the nature of the stored procedure.
+Upon connecting to a database, You will have the option to create Rule groups and Unit tests.
+At the top of the Execute screen you will see a tab for Unit tests.
+Clicking the tab then Add Unit tests allows you to:

+- give your Unit test a name
+- select the table the unit test will assert.
+- input results that are expected after the procedure runs
+- assign the unit test to a rule group
+  The Unit test will look at the state of the affected table and compare to the expected results to return a Boolean true or false value.
+  note: you must define a Rule Group before creating Unit Tests.

+## How do I execute and view the results of my Rule groups and Unit Tests.

+To the left on the Execute screen there is a field that allows you to create an execution of your Rule Groups and Unit tests.
+Simply give the Ececution a name and click Execute Tests.
+This brings you to the Results Tab where your Rule Groups are and associated Unit tests are grouped together in a drop down.
+You can click on any dropdown to view individual results.

+## Do I need to enter my database credientials each time I want to connect to my Database?

+No. On the homepage lives a sidebar with your recently connected databases.
+Clicking on the Database connection you would like to open will allow you to open the connection without filling out a new connection form.
+Alternatively, The Connect To Existing page is accessable from the home screen.
+This brings up a list of recent connects.
+Clicking on the name will reopen your database connection.

+## Can I edit my Connections once they have been created?

+On the Connect To Existing page you will find next to each connection an edit button that allows you to change the Nickname you gave your connection.
+As well as a delete button to delete connections.
+Once a connection has been deleted, you will need to recreate the connection using the New Connection form.

+## How can I return to tests I have prevoisly written?

+On the Home page you will find the View History Button.
+This takes you to a table that displays your a general overview of previouly run tests including the procedure tested and the result of the test.
+Here you can filter by results or by database.
+You can reopen executions by clicking on the arrow next to each result or you can also delete executions.
+Note: deleting an execution can not be undone.